crodier/software-blog/_posts/2025-03-29-100M-failed-case-study-one-Java-RMI-cache.md

 is currently the worst software failure I have ever witnessed or been a part of.

-The team were moved
+The team was moved
-to other projects, and the system retired as soon as the incredible funding dried up, because it was just not worth it, and free alternatives existed.
+to other projects, and the system retired as soon as the incredible funding dried up, because it was not worth it, was a system without a clear problem statement, and free alternatives existed.

+A clear problem statement is another good one.
+Had the problem statement been written, "the world needs a better distributed cache," then this system would have never been built.
+A PowerPoint was presented instead, about the benefits the system would achieve, which essentially said nothing.

+In engineering circules, we joke about the use of powerpoint.
+If you want to say nothing in real engineering terms and say it vaguely - powerpoint is your friend.
+A good sign of a failure in engineering is the quality of the PowerPoint.
+A powerpoint is a necessary evil, and I'm ashamed when I need to make one to explain something.
+It means I'm acting as a marketer for software, as if I studied advertising am working at 'Mad Men'.

+**The better the powerpoint, the higher the chance the system is a failure, with excellent marketing.**

 Java RMI was never fast enough for a cache, or usable enough, to compete with anything.

+## Everyone believes someone ELSE
-**Everone believes someone else will speak up about a bad idea - but no one will.**
+### will speak up about a bad idea — but no one does.

-Speaking up about a bad idea is like CPR; you can't expect someone to go get help, you need to ask one specific person to go get help, or as they teach you in CPR, no one goes - everyone thinks someone else has gone to get help.
+Speaking up about a bad idea is like CPR; you can't expect someone to go get help, you need to ask one specific person to go get help, or as they teach you in CPR, no one goes.

+In CPR class, they will tell you, everyone thinks someone else has gone to get help.

 The same applies to stopping bad software infrastructure decisions and frameworks.
 Unless